-Classroom Physical Activity Breaks (Elementary and Secondary)
+Physical Activity Breaks (Elementary and Secondary)

 The School recognizes that students are more attentive and ready to learn if provided with periodic breaks when they can be physically active or stretch.
 Thus, students will be offered periodic opportunities to be active or to stretch throughout the day on all or most days during a typical school week.
-The School recommends teachers provide short (3-5-minute) physical activity breaks to students during and between classroom time at least three days per week.
-These physical activity breaks will complement, not substitute, for physical education class, recess, and class transition periods at student centers.